Ma-Fi-94/yaptool/docs/plottingtools.md

 - Required parameters

     - *ax* The matplotlib.pyplot.Axes object.
     - *which* String which denotes the axis of which the tick labels will be rotated.
-Can be "x", or "y".
+Can be "x", "y", "xy", "yx", or "both".
     - *rotation* Numerical value specifying the new angle of the tick labels.

 - Optional parameters